wix/media-platform-java-sdk/README.md

 /**
 * A new image request from the base url and the file id */
-ImageRequest imageRequestWithOriginalData = new ImageRequest("media.wixapps.net/wixmedia-samples/images", "000c45e21f8a433cb3b2483dfbb659d8", "image.jpeg", null);
+ImageRequest imageRequest = new ImageRequest("media.wixapps.net/wixmedia-samples/images", "000c45e21f8a433cb3b2483dfbb659d8", "image.jpeg", null);

 String url = imageRequest.fit(500, 500).negative().saturation(-90).toUrl();